 Acknowledgements

 We thank all the trial players for their time and effort in testing A&F. Special thanks to seven of the trial players for providing specific feedback on which much of the Discussion for this paper was based, and which will form a starting point for future improvements of the model-game approach.
 JM and NB were funded by EU Horizon 2020 grant agreement no. 679651 ("ConFooBio", to NB); ABD was funded by a Leverhulme Trust ECF fellowship grant.
+IJ is supported by a UKRI Future Leaders Fellowship (MR/T019018/1).

 References